kcemenike/app-autodeploy/README.md

 ## A complete CI/CD project

-This project is a part of the Udacity Cloud DevOps nanodegree and executes the following:
+This project executes the following:

 - Sets up a complete blue deployment with infrastructure including:
   - Static website deployed in an S3 bucket